xtianhb/xtianhb.github.io/README.md

 ### Certifications

+- C++ Associate Programmer from C++ Institute, and Modern C++ 11/14/17 from Udemy.

+- Deep-Learning Specialization from Coursera.

+- Master SQL for Data Science and Py-Spark from Udemy.

 - Introduction to RISC-V - EDX 2021.

-- International Engineering Educator - Centro de e-Learning UTN FRBA.
+- International Engineering Educator - E-Learning Center UTN FRBA.
 2021

 - Introduction to Computer Science and Programming Using Python - EDX.
 2015